 - STARTING TIME

-Play will begin with an 8:30a.m. or 9:30a.m. shotgun start.
-It is the competitor’s responsibility to know start times for each course they are playing.
-Times are listed on tournament registration sheets.
-Check carefully the time for each round as they may vary from day to day.
+Play will begin with a 9:00AM shotgun start on every course.
+It is the competitor’s responsibility to know start times.
 Please arrive approximately 45 minutes prior to play; any player missing the shotgun or tee time start will be disqualified.